Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ## Before the class

+### Fork the exercises module repo

-- Please make sure you've forked [the js-exercises repo](https://github.com/Migracode-Barcelona/js-exercises) at the start of the class.
-This is the repo we will use during the class, and for homework.
+Fork the [Javascript-1 exercises](https://github.com/Migracode-Barcelona/exercises-js1) repository to your personal account and clone it.
+Find help in the [Migracode GIT Guide](/others/git.html#fork-and-clone-an-existing-project-from-github).
+This is the repo we will use during the first Javascript module, and for homework.

-- Install Node:
+### Install Node

 Access to a Linux console (either on Mac, Ubuntu or by using Ubuntu WSL for Windows 10) and write `node -v` in your terminal and you should see something like `v11.10.0`.
 If you don't see this try to install it!

-Windows and Mac users:
+**Windows and Mac users:**

 Download the _installer_ (.msi or .pkg) from [https://nodejs.org/en/download](https://nodejs.org/en/download)

-Linux (Ubuntu) users:
+**Linux (Ubuntu) users:**

 Run the following commands in your terminal: